 Sigh.
 Really?
 That’s what he eats when I’m gone?

-I’ve been making a version of this for at least the last 15 years and for some reason it fell of my radar for a while, replaced by home cured olives or exotic ones purchased from my favorite Middle East market.
-I think it’s going to go back into heavy rotation however, because it’s a very versatile ingredient as well as being a great thing to spread on a slice of toasted baguette.
+I’ve been making a version of this for at least the last 15 years and for some reason it fell off my radar for a while, replaced by home-cured olives or exotic ones purchased from my favorite Middle East market.
+I think it’s going to go back into heavy rotation however because it’s a very versatile ingredient as well as being a great thing to spread on a slice of toasted baguette.

-1. Put the olives, capers, garlic and peppers into the cuisinart.
+- Put the olives, capers, garlic, and peppers into the Cuisinart.
 Pulse in 1 second intervals 10-15 times.
 Scrape down the sides of the bowl.

 How to Roast a Pepper